Mt. Baker Equipment List

 Waterproof (Hard-shell) Pants - Rentals Available

-Similar to the hard shell jacket, these should be uninsulated and have a 3-layer or 2.5 layer construction.
+Similar to the hard shell jacket, these should be non-insulated and have a 3-layer or 2.5 layer construction.
 Full side zips are highly recommended but not necessary.
+At least a 1/4 length side zip is ideal as this will allow you to put on and take off this layer while you are wearing mountaineering boots.

 Examples